 Researchers still have a limited understanding of how CBD affects the human body.

-Risks and side effects are possible, even in the case of the FDA-approved drug Epidiolex.
+Risks and side effects are

 Some potential adverse effects of CBD include: